denocris/cifar10-CNN-TensorFlow-Estimators/README.md

 * Loss function is the Softmax-Cross-Entropy;
 * dropout_rate = 0.4 (only in TRAIN mode).

+Two slightly different models were tested:

-In model_1, the four convolutional layers have [32,64,96,64] respectively.
+* In model_1, the four convolutional layers have [32,64,96,64] respectively.
 Its fully connected layer has units=1024.

-In model_2, the four convolutional layers have [32,64,64,32] respectively.
+* In model_2, the four convolutional layers have [32,64,64,32] respectively.
 Its fully connected layer has units=512.
 This model was built in order to test a less complex model (less parameters).

 ### STEP THREE: Visualize results on TensorBoard